kmalcaba/odin-projects/README.md

 # Rock Paper Scissors
 Rock Paper Scissors project from The Odin Project

 Status: Currently in progress.
 The script runs the game purely in the console, but I plan on improving on this by adding an interface with React.
+Maybe I could convert this into the Fire Emblem weapon triangle...

 Techniques used: (as of 13/05/2022)